InternetHealthReport/ihr-website/docs/quick-guide.md

 ### Icons
 In this project is used Font Awesome https://fontawesome.com/.
-To keep the number of different icons short there is a list of already used icons:
+To keep the number of different icons short, here a list of already used icons:

 * **arrow down**: [*fas fa-sort-down*](https://fontawesome.com/icons/sort-down?style=solid)
 * **notification bell**: [*fas fa-bell*](https://fontawesome.com/icons/bell?style=solid)